 In addition to accounting scholarships offered locally, nationally, and internationally (discussed later), many accounting scholarships are offered at the University of Hawaiʻi at Mānoa through the Shidler College of Business.
 See the Shidler College of Business web page and the University of Hawaii Foundation scholarship STAR system (note that the scholarship deadline is usually mid-February).
 A separate SOA web page lists some prior year scholarship recipients in accounting and Business Night award winners.

-UH and UH-Mānoa offer merit scholarships to attract the best and brightest, such as the UH Regents and Presidential Scholarships, Mānoa Chancellor's Scholarships, and Mānoa Merit Scholarships.
+UH and UH-Mānoa offers merit scholarships to attract the best and brightest, such as the UH Regent's and Presidential Scholarships, Mānoa Provost Achievement, and Mānoa Merit Scholarships.

 Current accounting scholarships for School of Accountancy (SOA) students include:

 - Association of Government Accountants of Hawaii Endowed Scholarship Fund

 - Ernst & Young LLP Accounting Scholarship

 - Hawaii Accounting Education Foundation Scholarship Endowment Fund

 - Hawaii Association of Public Accountants Oahu Chapter Endowed Scholarship

 - Hawaii Society of Certified Public Accountants Scholarship